yduf/yduf.github.io/_posts/2025-11-24-network-share-home-folder.md

 ip of the server must be fixed, cf:

 - [add a 2nd ip]({% post_url 2025-05-10-network-second-ip %}) for a laptop
-	- this is dependant of the interface: changing a usb dongle may disable it.
+	- this is dependant of the interface: changing a usb dongle will hide it.
 - [setup a static ip]({% post_url 2017-07-16-network %}) for a server